 What do children learn in preschool?

-Preschool curriculum: subjects, activities, and themes
+Preschool curriculum in Canada: subjects, activities, and themes

 - Most preschools have similar educational goals.
 They aim to foster age-appropriate growth and learning, challenge and stimulate children, and prepare kids for school.